MicrosoftDocs/architecture-center/docs/guide/hpc/epilysis-content.md

 ## Summary

-- The HBv3 and Eadsv5-series VMs on Azure were used to create a benchmarking suite, which is one of the many uses of EPILYSIS.
+- The HBv3-series and Eadsv5-series VMs on Azure were used to create a benchmarking suite, which is one of the many uses of EPILYSIS.

 - EPILYSIS's performance was evaluated on two HBv3-series VMs (Standard_HB120-16rs_v3 and Standard_HB120-32rs_v3) and one Eadsv5-series VM (Standard_E64ads_v5).

-- On the HBv3-series VM, performance improves approximately 4X when the vCPU count is increased up to 20 vCPUs, using a single vCPU as a baseline.
+- On the HBv3-series VM, there's a 400% performance improvement when the vCPU count is increased to 20 vCPUs.
+A single vCPU is used as a baseline.

-- Similarly, on the Eadsv5-series VM, performance improves approximately 5X when the vCPU count is increased up to 20 vCPUs, using a single vCPU as a baseline.
+- Similarly, on the Eadsv5-series VM, there's a 500% performance improvement when the vCPU count is increased to 20 vCPUs.
+A single vCPU is used as a baseline.

 - According to a validation study, the performance of a Eadsv5-series VM with 20 vCPUs is 19% more efficient compared to a HBv3-series VM with the same number of vCPUs.